First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Imaging settings computational resources

-The images formed, of size $4096\times 4096$ pixels, span the FoV $1.91 \times 1.91$ square degrees, with a cell size of $1.68$ arcseconds, for super-resolution factors beyond the angular resolution of observation of about 2 and 1.6 at low and high bands respectively.
-Data were weighted using the Briggs weighting scheme (robust parameter 0) to mitigate at best the complicated lobes of the dirty beam, \emph{i.e.}~ the point spread function arising from the Fourier sampling pattern.
-With regards to computing resources, the MATLAB implementation of uSARA and AIRI and the C++ WSClean imager were run on a HPC system. uSARA and CLEAN are deployed on CPUs, while AIRI is deployed mainly on CPUs, with AIRI's denoiser utilising a GPU.
-We note that a single denoiser with appropriate dynamic range was trained and used as AIRI regulariser at both bands (see Methods).
+The images formed are of size $4096\times 4096$ pixels, spanning the FoV $1.91 \times 1.91$ square degrees with a cell size of $1.68$ arcseconds, for super-resolution factors beyond the angular resolution of observation of about 2 and 1.6 at low and high bands respectively.
+Data were weighted using the Briggs weighting scheme (robust parameter 0) to mitigate at best the complicated lobes of the dirty beam, \emph{i.e.}~the point spread function arising from the Fourier sampling pattern.
+Specifically to AIRI, a single denoiser with appropriate dynamic range was trained and used as AIRI regulariser at both bands.
+Imaging parameter selection for both uSARA and AIRI is automated (see appendix \ref{app:params}). {Finally, WSClean parameters are set similarly to \citet{ramatsoku20}.}